 Some AutoCAD users may prefer to manually trace an image because they believe that it is not possible to achieve a high degree of accuracy with conversion software.
-This is due to the vast difference in conversion accuracy offered by the conversion software available (most notably, the poor results provided by online converters).
+This is due to the vast difference in conversion accuracy offered by the available JPG DWG converter or other conversion software (most notably, the poor results provided by online converters).
 In almost all cases, the far better option is to automatically convert your image to AutoCAD format and then manually edit the file to get that final 1% accuracy if required.

 Option 2: AutoDesk’s Raster Design